shopgate/retail-red-docs/markdown/guides/integrations/order/overview.md

 ## Concepts and Entities

-Before the Order Flow can be introduced it is important to understand certain entities retail.red uses to describe states and processes within the flow.
+Before the Order Flow can be introduced it is important to understand certain entities Shopgate uses to describe states and processes within the flow.
 These are the Order Entities and the Fulfillment Methods.

 ### Fulfillment Methods

 Fulfillment methods describe certain ways to handle orders and their fulfillment.
-Currently retail.red supports three major Fulfillment Methods:
+Currently Shopgate supports three major Fulfillment Methods:

 - **BOPIS:** **B**uy **O**nline **P**ick up **I**n **S**tore
 - **ROPIS:** **R**eserve **O**nline **P**ick up **I**n **S**tore
 - **DirectShip:** This method is available in two modes:
   - Handling by merchant
-  - Handling by retail.red including Payment
+  - Handling by Shopgate including Payment

 All of these fulfillment types have different flows.
 For example **ROPIS**/**BOPIS** do not support shipping and **ROPIS** alone does not have payment included in the flow.

 ### Order Entities

-retail.red has two major entities when it comes to orders which are:
+Shopgate has two major entities when it comes to orders which are:

 - the [Sales Order](#sales-order) (SO) and
 - the [Fulfillment Order](#fulfillment-order) (FO).